Research - Cosmology, Astrophysics, Formation and Evolution of

 Survey, LSST projects.
 He

-is an investigator on the James Webb Space Telescope CEERS
+is an investigator on the JWST CEERS

-Early Release Science program.
+Early Release Science program, co-PI of The

 |